AndreWohnsland/CocktailBerry/docs/setup.md

 The program will then evaluate which recipe meets all requirements to only show the recipes where even the ingredients added via hand later are available.
 All possible recipes will be shown in the **Maker** Tab.
-See also [faq](faq.md#what-is-the-available-button) for more information on this topic.
+See also [this FAQ](faq.md#what-is-the-available-button) for more information on this topic.

 ## Configuring the Pins or used Board